-The site does not lie adjacent to any water courses that have a history of flooding and is elevated in relation to the Howden Burn.
+The site does not lie close to any water courses and does not have a history of flooding.
 In these circumstances it is felt unlikely that it will be liable to flooding and in this regard a Flood Risk Assessment will not be required.